mnemnion/zitron/doc/zitron.md

 Consider an example:

-       %type nt {void*}
+       %type nt { []u8 }
-       %destructor nt { free($$); }
+       %destructor nt { allocator.free($$); }

-       nt(A) ::= ID NUM.   { A = malloc( 100 ); }
+       nt(A) ::= ID NUM(N).   { A = try allocator.alloc(u8, N.val.?); }

 This example is a bit contrived, but it serves to illustrate how destructors work.
-The example shows a non-terminal named "nt" that holds values of type "void\*".
-When the rule for an "nt" reduces, it sets the value of the non-terminal to space obtained from malloc().
-Later, when the nt non-terminal is popped from the stack, the destructor will fire and call free() on this malloced space, thus avoiding a memory leak.
-(Note that the symbol "\$\$" in the destructor code is replaced by the value of the non-terminal.)
+The example shows a non-terminal named `nt` that holds values of type `[]u8`.
+We're making the further assumption that the token type (see [%token-type](#4420-the-token-directive)) has a `?usize` field called `val`, which the tokenizer helpfully fills with the indicated number.
+When the rule for an `nt` reduces, it sets the value of the non-terminal to space obtained from the allocator.
+Later, when the nt non-terminal is popped from the stack, the destructor will fire and call `allocator.free` on this allocated space, thus avoiding a memory leak.
+(Note that the symbol `$$` in the destructor code is replaced by the value of the non-terminal.)

-It is important to note that the value of a non-terminal is passed to the destructor whenever the non-terminal is removed from the stack, unless the non-terminal is used in a C-code action.
-If the non-terminal is used by C-code, then it is assumed that the C-code will take care of destroying it.
-More commonly, the value is used to build some larger structure, and we don\'t want to destroy it, which is why the destructor is not called in this circumstance.
+It is important to note that the value of a non-terminal is passed to the destructor whenever the non-terminal is removed from the stack, unless the non-terminal is used in a Zig code action.
+If the non-terminal is used by Zig code, then it is assumed that the Zig code will take care of destroying it.
+More commonly, the value is used to build some larger structure, and we don't want to destroy it, which is why the destructor is not called in this circumstance.

 Destructors help avoid memory leaks by automatically freeing allocated objects when they go out of scope.
 To do the same using yacc or bison is much more difficult.

-[]{#extraarg}
+Note that defining a null destructor is valid, just say `{ }`, with the space, or leave a comment:

+    %type foobar isize
+    %destructor foobar "// foobar is an integer, no destructor"

+This can be useful if a `%default_destructor` is defined, but some values live directly on the parser stack.
+Note the wrinkle: the `%default_destructor` is called for any non-token type which doesn't have its own `%destructor`, and the `%default_type` goes to any non-token type which doesn't have its own `%type`, but these can be disjoint.
+Defining a null destructor can solve any problem which arises from this.

+Destructor code is not allowed to throw: resource deallocation must succed.

-#### 4.4.5 The `%extra_argument` directive
+#### 4.4.5 The `%extra_argument` directive <a id="extraarg">

-The `%extra_argument` directive instructs Lemon to add a 4th parameter to the parameter list of the Parse() function it generates.
-Lemon doesn\'t do anything itself with this extra argument, but it does make the argument available to C-code action routines, destructors, and so forth.
+The `%extra_argument` directive instructs Zitron to add a fourth parameter (or third, depending on how you look at it) to the parameter list of the `Parser.parse` function it generates.
+Zitron doesn't do anything itself with this extra argument, but it does make the argument available to Zig code action routines, destructors, and so forth.
 For example, if the grammar file contains:

-        %extra_argument { MyStruct *pAbc }
+    %extra_argument { p_abc: *MyStruct }

-Then the Parse() function generated will have an 4th parameter of type "MyStruct\*" and all action routines will have access to a variable named "pAbc" that is the value of the 4th parameter in the most recent call to Parse().
+Then the `Parser.parse` function generated will have an 4th parameter of type `*MyStruct` and all action routines will have access to a variable named "p_abc" that is the value of the 4th parameter in the most recent call to `try parser.parse(token_enum, token, p_abc)`.

+Fourth, that is, counting the receiver as a parameter.
+This section, like most, is translated from the Lemon documentation, and C is lacking such a pleasant affordance.

-The `%extra_context` directive works the same except that it is passed in on the ParseAlloc() or ParseInit() routines instead of on Parse().
+The `%extra_context` directive works the same except that it is passed in on the `Parse.init` or `Parse.create` functions, instead of on `parser.parse`.

-[]{#extractx}

-#### 4.4.6 The `%extra_context` directive
+#### 4.4.6 The `%extra_context` directive <a id="extractx">

-The `%extra_context` directive instructs Lemon to add a 2nd parameter to the parameter list of the ParseAlloc() and ParseInit() functions.
-Lemon doesn\'t do anything itself with these extra argument, but it does store the value make it available to C-code action routines, destructors, and so forth.
+The `%extra_context` directive instructs Zitron to add an additional parameter to the parameter list of the `Parse.init` and `Parse.create` functions.
+Zitron doesn't do anything itself with this extra argument, but it does store the value and makes it available to Zig code action routines, destructors, and so forth.
 For example, if the grammar file contains:

-        %extra_context { MyStruct *pAbc }
+    %extra_context{ p_abc: *MyStruct }

-Then the ParseAlloc() and ParseInit() functions will have an 2nd parameter of type "MyStruct\*" and all action routines will have access to a variable named "pAbc" that is the value of that 2nd parameter.
+Then the `Parse.init` and `Parse.create` functions will have a third (for `init`) and second (for `create`) parameter of type `*MyStruct`, after the allocator, and all action routines will have access to a variable named `p_abc` that is the value of that parameter.

-The `%extra_argument` directive works the same except that it is passed in on the Parse() routine instead of on ParseAlloc()/ParseInit().
+The `%extra_argument` directive works the same, except that it is passed in on the `parser.parse` routine, instead of on `Parse.init` and `Parse.create`.
+Both directives will create a field on Parser which has the same identifier.

-[]{#pfallback}

-#### 4.4.7 The `%fallback` directive
+#### 4.4.7 The `%fallback` directive <a id="pfallback">

 The `%fallback` directive specifies an alternative meaning for one or more tokens.
 The alternative meaning is tried if the original token would have generated a syntax error.

 The `%fallback` directive was added to support robust parsing of SQL syntax in [SQLite](https://sqlite.org/).
 The SQL language contains a large assortment of keywords, each of which appears as a different token to the language parser.
 SQL contains so many keywords that it can be difficult for programmers to keep up with them all.
 Programmers will, therefore, sometimes mistakenly use an obscure language keyword for an identifier.
 The `%fallback` directive provides a mechanism to tell the
 parser: "If you are unable to parse this keyword, try treating it as an identifier instead."